vcsuwu/blog-job/README.md

 # TODO's

+- Api

+Just use api instead of server, makes things simpler

 - Security

 I need to sanitize or how that named, inputs that go through form, so nobody could inject html or sql into it.